 The Office of Victim Services and Justice Grants may use either internal peer reviewers, external peer reviewers, or a combination of both to review the applications under this RFA.
+An external peer reviewer is an expert in the field of the subject matter of a given solicitation who is NOT a current District of Columbia government employee.
+An internal reviewer is an expert in the field of the subject matter of a given solicitation who is a current District of Columbia government employee.
 Applications will be screened initially to determine whether the applicant meets all eligibility requirements.
-Only applications submitted by eligible applicants that meet all other requirements (such as timeliness, proper format, and responsiveness to the scope of the RFA) will be evaluated, scored, and rated.
-Ratings and any resulting recommendations are advisory only.
-In addition to ratings, considerations may include but are not limited to, underserved populations, strategic priorities, past performance, and available funding.
+Only applications submitted by eligible applicants that meet all other requirements (such as timeliness, proper format, and responsiveness to the scope of the RFA) will be evaluated, scored, and rated by a peer review panel.
+Peer reviewers' ratings and any resulting recommendations are advisory only.
+In addition to peer review ratings, considerations may include but are not limited to, underserved populations, strategic priorities, past performance, and available funding.
 The final decision on awards rests solely with the Director of the Office of Victim Services and Justice Grants.
 After reviewing the recommendations of the review panel, information gathered during the internal review, and any other information considered relevant, the Director of OVSJG shall decide which applicants to fund, amounts to be funded, and funding source.
 Note: As there are generally far more requests for funds than funds available, applicants may not be chosen for funding or may receive only partial funding for the project.